Mathe13/background-geolocation-console/README.md

 ## Running on Heroku

 You can deploy easily the app on Heroku by pushing the code to your heroku git repository.

 Before this, you will need to create 2 environment variables (either in the heroku dashboard, or by executing `heroku config:set <VARIABLE_NAME>=<VARIABLE_VALUE>`) :

 - `NPM_CONFIG_PRODUCTION = false` : It will tell heroku to install `devDependencies` (and not only `dependencies`), required to build browserify's `bundle.min.js` file
-- `GOOGLE_MAPS_API_KEY = <PUT YOUR KEY HERE>` : A Google Maps API v3 allowed for your heroku domain (see <https://console.developers.google.com>)
+- `GOOGLE_MAPS_API_KEY = AIzaSyAfCfCRZ_Pj1H9-dZkf8yt8objm9oWXZU8` : A Google Maps API v3 allowed for your heroku domain (see <https://console.developers.google.com>)
 - Optionally, `DB_CONNECTION_URL = postgres://<username>:<password>@<hostname>:<port>/<dbname>` if you want to persist locations
   into a postgresql db (instead of a sqlite db which will be deleted after every heroku shutdown)